Greetings, Ming here.

 Core JKD is the general and all-encompassing set of techniques, teaching methods, and proprietary applications in all the ranges against resisting opponents that will include Rebel Wing Chun and CJKD Weapons at different levels in the curriculum.

 Rebel Wing Chun and CJKD Weapons are pathways for proficiency in only those ranges and methods particular to them.
 Some people wish only expertise in these areas, and we offer them as pathways for testing and certification as well.

 A general guideline of how I train you:

 - I stress-test that base against resistance

 - I add simple tools (striking and heightened sensing/perceptual tools) and test those tools against your base so they can function with stability in all the ranges

 - I add more tools and stress-test those against your current tool set and base

-- I test your tools in transitions so you can move from one tool to another with a strong base supporting them
+- I test your tools in transitions so you can move from one attacking tool to another, one range to another, or one opponent to another with a strong, dynamic base supporting your actions.

 - I let you free to choose your expression against resistance with your battle-hardened toolset and base and the mindset that you can go anywhere